 Protandim vs. Elysium Basis

 Basis by Elysium is a popular anti-aging supplement that contains very different ingredients than Protandim.
-One for those ingredients, seems to also improve NFR2 levels, like Protandim.
+One of those ingredients, seems to also improve NFR2 levels, like Protandim.
 So, which one is better?
 Interesting question and I don't feel the research is there yet to give a definitive answer.

 See the Elysuim Basis Review for more insights.